 Global markets are experiencing significant volatility driven by concerns over inflation, elevated interest rates, slowing economic growth and geopolitical uncertainty.
 The annual inflation rate in the United States increased to 9.1% in June 2022, the highest rate since November 1981, but decreased to 2.4% in March 2025.
 As a result, from January 1, 2022 through September 18, 2024, the Federal Reserve increased the federal funds rate by 525 basis points.
 Subsequently, the Federal Reserve decreased the federal funds rate by 50 basis points in September 2024, by 25 basis points in November 2024, and by 25 basis points in December 2024, resulting in a target rate range of 4.25% to 4.50% at March 31, 2025.
 The rising interest rates, coupled with periods of significant equity and credit market volatility may potentially make it more difficult for us to find attractive opportunities for our funds to exit and realize value from their existing investments.
 Historically, inflation has tended to favor new capital formation for Caliber's funds, as investors seek opportunities that can hedge against rising costs, such as real estate investments.
-In addition, the increase in interest rates has put pressure on owners of existing raue state to sell assets as their loans mature.
-Combined with a shrinking pool of buyers, the commercial and residential real estate markets in our favored geographies are moving away from a seller's market and a stressed or distressed market.
+In addition, the increase in interest rates has put pressure on owners of existing real estate to sell assets as their loans mature.
+Combined with a shrinking pool of buyers, the commercial and residential real estate markets in our favored geographies are moving away from a seller's market and closer to a buyer's market.
 It remains to be seen if a stressed or distressed market may emerge, similar to Caliber's early years of operations.
 In both a buyer's market and a stressed or distressed market, Caliber expects its business model to outperform, as our direct access to investor capital and our ability to invest in a variety of asset classes allows Caliber to move with the market and take advantage of potentially attractive prices.
-For project execution, inflation has increased the cost of construction and renovation of our funds' assets.
+For project execution, inflation has increased the cost of energy all building materials and labor types, increasing the cost of construction and renova